Roxby Downs

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The median taxpayer income in Roxby Downs is $98,549, with an average of $106,285 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-Nationally, this is exceptionally high compared to Rest of SA's median income of $48,920 and average income of $58,933.
-As of September 2025, estimates based on an 8.8% Wage Price Index growth would be approximately $107,221 (median) and $115,638 (average).
-Census 2021 income data shows household, family, and personal incomes in Roxby Downs rank highly nationally, between the 97th and 99th percentiles.
-The largest income bracket comprises 35.0% of residents earning $1,500 - $2,999 weekly (1,325 residents), aligning with the region where this cohort likewise represents 27.5%.
-A substantial proportion of high earners, at 54.5%, indicates strong economic capacity throughout the locality.
-After housing costs, residents retain 91.6% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 6th decile.
+The median taxpayer income in Roxby Downs is $98,549, with an average of $106,285, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is notably higher than the Rest of SA's median income of $48,920 and average income of $58,933.
+Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for September 2025 would be approximately $107,221 (median) and $115,638 (average).
+Census data from 2021 shows household, family, and personal incomes in Roxby Downs rank highly nationally, between the 97th and 99th percentiles.
+The largest income bracket comprises 35.0% of residents earning between $1,500 and $2,999 weekly (1,333 residents).
+A substantial proportion, 54.5%, earns above $3,000 per week, indicating strong economic capacity throughout the locality.
+After housing costs, residents retain 91.6% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income